icmoore/syscoin-tex/README.md

 # Syscoin documents

-This repos contains all syscoin TeX documents; the following documents are available:
+This repos contains all Syscoin TeX documents; the following documents are available:
 - Syscoin 4.0 whitepaper

 ## Build & Install (MacOS)